angel-zguerrero/phoenix-neptune-app/README.md

 Written in Elixir with Phoenix Framework and using Postgres database, [Phoenix Neptune App](https://github.com/angel-zguerrero/phoenix-neptune-app) use Live View and PubSub to display real-time experiment management.

+### See in action

+You can see all the ecosystem in action of this this distributed service deploying this [docker-compose.yaml](https://github.com/angel-zguerrero/hive-docker/blob/main/distributed-hive-network/docker-compose.yaml).

 ## Installation

 ```bash